 Danielle maintains strong interests within the academic realm of landscape architecture and design theory, previously working as an editor for Kerb Journal of Landscape Architecture – an annual cross-disciplinary design publication produced by the RMIT University School of Architecture and Design.

 Danielle’s multi-disciplinary background embraces an extensive realm of design disciplines from conceptual design development to design analysis.
-She has been involved in a variety of urban planning, landscape architecture and urban design projects including master plans, framework/ structure plans, visual assessments, urban design guidelines and assessments, development applications and expert evidence.
+She has been involved in a variety of urban planning, landscape architecture and urban design projects including master plans, frameworks and structure plans, visual assessments, urban design guidelines and assessments, development applications and expert evidence.